 Number of Students

 - H.R.
-College of Commerce & Economics has an enrollment of more than 6000 students in its degree as well as in its junior college, with an equal number of boys and girls.
+College of Commerce & Economics, a co-educational college has an enrollment of more than 6000 students in its degree as well as in its junior college, with a perfect gender balance in the student body.

-- Emphasis on faculty development, academia-industry linkages, internationalization and on student empowerment.
+- Emphasis on faculty development, academia-industry linkages, internationalization and student empowerment are the high points of this institution.

 - H.R.
 College was the first college in Maharashtra to be accredited 'A' grade with a score of 87.95% by the NAAC (National Assessment & Accreditation Council) under the revised scheme for 2002.
 In 2008, HR College was awarded an 'A' Grade by NAAC once again with a CGPA of 3.46; NAAC has awarded H.R.
 College with a CGPA of 3.72 on a scale of 4, the highest CGPA in India under the revised scheme and the highest score in Maharashtra till date.